How to save for web

 Then go to File –> Export –> Save for web (Legacy)

-The important thing here is to make sure that Convert to sRGB is checked.
+The important thing here is to make sure that Convert to sRGB is checked, which is the color space used for monitors and screens.

 If you’re saving for Instagram set the quality so the photo will end up around 600-650kb.